lingeringcode/nttc/docs/index.md

 ### ```ic_sample_getter```

-Samples corpus based on module edge data from infomap data.
+Samples corpus based on module edge data from infomap data. **NOTE**: It currently assumes the following column types in this exact order:
+  - 'id', 'date', 'user_id', 'username', 'tweet', 'mentions', 'retweets_count', 'hashtags', 'link'
+  - **TODO: Change column lookup and appending process to be flexible for user's needs.

 - Args:
   - sample_size: Integer.
 Number of edges to sample.
   - edges: List of Dicts.
 Edge data.
   - period_corpus: DataFrame.
 Content corpus to be sampled.
+  - sample_type: String.
+Option for
+    - 'modules': Samples tweets based on community module source-target relations.
+    - 'ht_groups': Samples tweets based on use of hashtags.
+Must provide list of strings.
+  - user_threshold:
+  - random: Boolean.
+True will randomly sample fully retrieved set of tweet content
+  - ht_list: List of strings.
+If sampling via hashtag groups, then provide a list of the hashtags.
+Default is None.
 - Return:
   - DataFrame.
 Sampled content, based on infomap module edges.

 ### ```infomap_edges_sampler```